DataFire/Integrations/integrations/generated/google_appengine/README.md

 * Empty `object`: A generic empty message that you can re-use to avoid defining duplicated empty messages in your APIs.
 A typical example is to use it as the request or the response type of an API method.
 For instance:

 ### EndpointsApiService
 * EndpointsApiService `object`: Cloud Endpoints (https://cloud.google.com/endpoints) configuration.
-The Endpoints API Service provides tooling for serving Open API and gRPC endpoints via an NGINX proxy.The fields here refer to the name and configuration id of a "service" resource in the Service Management API (https://cloud.google.com/service-management/overview).
+The Endpoints API Service provides tooling for serving Open API and gRPC endpoints via an NGINX proxy.
+Only valid for App Engine Flexible environment deployments.The fields here refer to the name and configuration ID of a "service" resource in the Service Management API (https://cloud.google.com/service-management/overview).
-  * configId `string`: Endpoints service configuration id as specified by the Service Management API.
-For example "2016-09-19r1"
+  * configId `string`: Endpoints service configuration ID as specified by the Service Management API.
+For example "2016-09-19r1".By default, the rollout strategy for Endpoints is RolloutStrategy.FIXED.
+This means that Endpoints starts up with a particular configuration ID.
+When a new configuration is rolled out, Endpoints must be given the new configuration ID.
+The config_id field is used to give the configuration ID and is required in this case.Endpoints also has a rollout strategy called RolloutStrategy.MANAGED.
+When using this, Endpoints fetches the latest configuration and does not need the configuration ID.
+In this case, config_id must be omitted.
   * name `string`: Endpoints service name which is the name of the "service" resource in the Service Management API.
 For example "myapi.endpoints.myproject.cloud.goog"

 ### ErrorHandler